jimting/hubot-plurk-adapter/README.md

 # Important

-If your node verb is under than 9, then will failed!(IDK why)
+If your node verb is under than 9, then it will failed!(IDK why)

 # Environment Variable

-You need to set these EV
+You need to set these EV:

 * HUBOT_PLURK_KEY
 * HUBOT_PLURK_SECRET